hackerschoice/hackerschoice.github.io/README.md

-## What we do
+## Who we are and what we do

+We are a group of international hackers.

 We do IT security work.
 We are not for hire.
-All our work is for the public.
+All of our work is for the public.

 We research and publish tools and academic papers to expose fishy IT security that just isn’t secure.
 We also develop and publish tools to help the IT Security movement.